 In the department’s view the main purpose of assistantship or fellowship support is to assist the student in completing the objectives and requirements of the degree program.
 It is mutually advantageous for the student to complete his/her program in the shortest period of time consistent with high academic performance.
 All assistantship appointments are subject to continuous departmental review and require satisfactory progress towards the program objectives as well as satisfactory performance of any assigned assistantship duties.

-The granting of a teaching assistantship to a continuing student first requires a nomination by the student’s faculty advisor.
+The granting of a teaching assistantship to a continuing student ﬁrst requires a nomina-tion by a tenure-track faculty member.
 Students are not permitted to nominate themselves.

 Unfortunately, the department does not have suﬃcient ﬁnancial resources to assist all students deserving of support.
 In fact, only a fraction can be supported.
 For this reason students should consult the following websites: